MoamiStay/MoamiStay/README.md

 # Currently wanna re-do these thing:
 - WP set-up and headless CMS set-up
-- JEST & _ testing
+- JEST & Cypress testing
 - BOOTSTRAP set-up and use